Everything You Need to Know About Estate Planning for Physicians

 Anyone who has a six-figure income coming in owes it to themselves to know exactly how to maximize that money over time, even after one has passed away.

 Be sure to hire a professional for this.
 Do not simply search on the internet for estate planning for physicians for a template.
 Those templates exist, but they will not help you make the decisions that are best for you and your family if you have children involved, or if you need tax advice (and you will very likely need tax advice).

-You may have one or more beneficiaries.
-You may designate a percentage split among multiple beneficiaries.
-You may even designate a primary and a contingent beneficiary.
+You may have one or more beneficiaries or designate a percentage split among multiple beneficiaries.
+You can even designate a primary and a contingent beneficiary.
 But no matter how you divide up what you have among whom, you need to state, explicitly and in writing, exactly who those beneficiaries are.